FREQUENTLY ASKED QUESTIONS

 Costa Rica is relatively safe.
 The main concern is petty crime.
 It's as simple as this: keep a close eye on your stuff!
 Remember, you are in a 3rd world country.
 Don't leave things open to temptation.
 Don't leave your valuables visible in your car or unguarded on the beach or anywhere else for that matter.
 AHKi provides keys to all rooms, and safes for your valuables, we recommend using them.
 Follow this rule and you will enjoy a crime free vacation.

-Yes, we have snakes, most are not venomous and the chances being bitten are very, very small.
-They stay pretty clear of humans.
-Scorpions are not poisonous, but they can deliver a nasty sting.
-We take great care in keeping the critters out of our space, but there's always the occasional interloper.
-Remember, this IS the jungle and we are the intruders.
+We take great care in keeping the critters out of our space, but there's always the occasional interloper, bugs, spiders, frogs, etc. Please remember, this IS the jungle and we are the intruders.
 Once again, bring your sense of adventure and be heads up and you'll have no problems!